SorinGFS/strapi-access-proxy/README.md

 ### Installation

-Strapi Access Proxy from `v2.0.0` on relies on much broader project [Access Proxy](https://github.com/SorinGFS/express-access-proxy).
+Strapi Access Proxy from `v2.0.0` on relies on much broader project [Express Access Proxy](https://github.com/SorinGFS/express-access-proxy).
 All the installation details can be found there.

 ### How it works